sladkovm/sladkovm.github.io/about.md

 permalink: /about/
 ---

-Personal blog about cycling, data science, web development and how exercise all three of these fields at the same time.
+Cycling, data science, web development and how to exercise all these fields at the same time.

-It might not be apparent from this blog, but I have a *PhD degree in experimental physics*, spent 6 awesome years racing the *Moor's low* and currently working on bringing *3D vision* to our everyday life.
-All you need to know about me as a professional is summarized on [Linked in](https://www.linkedin.com/in/sladkovm/).
+I have a *PhD degree in experimental physics*, spent 6 awesome years racing the *Moor's low* and currently working on bringing *3D vision* to our everyday life.
+All you need to know about me as a professional is summarized on [Linkedin](https://www.linkedin.com/in/sladkovm/).

 I can be found: